matthewphillips/ProgrammingAssignment2/README.md

 inverse, plus getter and setter methods for the matrix and it's inverse.
 To retrieve the original matrix the 'object-name'$get() must be called.
-However, while the inverse can be retrieved through the 'object-name'$get, it can also be easily retrieved by passing the object to the cacheSolve function.
+However, while the inverse can be retrieved through the 'object-name'$getinv(), it can also be easily retrieved by passing the object to the cacheSolve function.

 The object can have its inverse manually set with the